Examples of writing

 Ekilios, Romanos'son, gave the tithe/the ex-voto to the Ondines (?) (translation: X. Delamarre).

-This dedication with the formula δεδε βρατουδεκαντεν is also found a couple of times in Gallo-Greek inscriptions.
+This dedication with the formula δεδε βρατουδεκαντεν is also found a couple of times in Gallo-Greek inscriptions (an overview of this topic can be found in Mullen 2013).
 The ex-voto is dedicated to the "divinities of the spring below" (Delamarre 2001, 42, sv.
 Andounna).

 Celtiberian: The first Botorrita Bronze plaque